Healthdirect Free Australian health advice you can count on.

 What is ulcerative colitis?

 Ulcerative colitis (UC) is an inflammatory bowel disease.
-It is sometimes referred to simply as 'colitis'.
+It’s sometimes referred to simply as 'colitis'.

-It causes painful swelling and redness (inflammation) in the digestive tract.
+Ulcerative colitis causes inflammation in your large bowel and rectum.
 This can lead to symptoms such as abdominal pain and diarrhoea.
-It’s estimated that more than 33,000 Australians have UC.

 What are the symptoms of ulcerative colitis?

-Symptoms tend to vary between individuals and come and go over time, as the inflammation flares up then eases again.
+Symptoms tend to vary between individuals.
+Symptoms also come and go over time, as the inflammation flares up then eases again.

 How is ulcerative colitis diagnosed?

-• A colonoscopy (orflexible sigmoidoscopy) may be performed, where a thin, flexible tube that contains a tiny camera looks inside the bowel for ulcers, inflammation and bleeding.
+• A colonoscopy (or flexible sigmoidoscopy) —where a thin, flexible tube that contains a tiny camera looks inside your bowel for ulcers, inflammation and bleeding.

-• A biopsy (small sample of tissue) may be taken from inside the bowel so a pathologist can examine it under a microscope to look for signs of disease.
+• Biopsies (small samples of tissue) — may be taken from inside your bowel during a colonoscopy.
+These are examined under a microscope to look for signs of disease.

 How is ulcerative colitis treated?